GENERAL COMMERCIAL TERMS

 5.2.
-If this does not concern the case specified in Article 5.1 or a different case wherein it is not possible to withdraw from the purchase agreement, in accordance with the provisions of Section 1829, paragraph 1, Civil Code, the buyer shall be entitled to withdraw from the purchase agreement within fourteen (14) days of receiving the goods (pursuant to Article 6.5), which the seller extends to 30 days, and in the event that the subject of the purchase agreement is several types of goods or the delivery of several parts, this deadline shall run from the date of takeover of the last delivery of the goods.
-The deadline shall be considered adhered to if the buyer sends the goods back to the seller before the expiration of 30 days from date the buyer received the goods, or their last item or part into physical possession.
+If this does not concern the case specified in Article 5.1 or a different case wherein it is not possible to withdraw from the Purchase Agreement, in accordance with the provisions of Section 1829, paragraph 1, Civil Code, the Buyer shall be entitled to withdraw from the Purchase Agreement within fourteen (14) days of receiving the goods (pursuant to Article 6.5), which the Seller extends to thirty (30) days, and in the event that the subject of the Purchase Agreement is several types of goods or the delivery of several parts, this deadline shall run from the date of takeover of the last delivery of the goods.
+The deadline shall be considered adhered to if the Buyer sends the goods back to the Seller before the expiration of 30 days from date the Buyer received the goods, or their last item or part into physical possession.

 5.6.
-In the event that a payment was made using a gift certificate, the buyer expressly agrees that the return of the funds is done via credit that will be added to his or her user account.
-In the event of withdrawal from the agreement, the buyer shall bear the costs for transport of the returned goods back to the seller, even if the goods cannot be retuned due to their nature via post.
+In the event that a payment was made using a gift certificate, the Buyer expressly agrees that the return of the funds is done via credit that will be added to the Buyer's User Account.
+In the event of withdrawal from the Purchase Agreement, the Buyer shall bear the costs for transport of the returned goods back to the Seller, even if the goods cannot be retuned due to their nature via post.

 5.7.
-Within (10) days from the return of the goods by the buyer pursuant to Article 5.3 Commercial Terms, the seller shall be entitled to review the returned goods, in particular for the purpose of ascertaining if the returned goods are damaged, depreciated or partially consumed.
+Within ten (10) days from the return of the goods by the Buyer pursuant to Article 5.3 Commercial Terms, the Seller shall be entitled to review the returned goods, in particular for the purpose of ascertaining if the returned goods are damaged, depreciated or partially consumed.

 5.8.
-The seller shall also be entitled to return fulfilment provided by the buyer during the return of the goods by the buyer, or in a different manner, if the buyer agrees therewith and does not incur additional costs therefrom.
-If the buyer withdraws from the purchase agreement, the seller shall not be obliged to return the received funds to the buyer before the buyer returns the goods or proves that he or she sent the goods to the seller.
+The Seller shall also be entitled to return fulfilment provided by the Buyer during the return of the goods by the Buyer, or in a different manner, if the Buyer agrees therewith and does not incur additional costs therefrom.
+If the Buyer withdraws from the Purchase Agreement, the Seller shall not be obliged to return the received funds to the Buyer before the Buyer returns the goods or proves that they have sent the goods to the Seller.

 5.11.
-If a gift is provided alongside the goods to the buyer, a gift agreement between the seller and the buyer shall be concluded with a condition subsequent that if the buyers withdraws from the purchase agreement, the gift agreement regarding such a gift shall no longer be effective and the buyer shall be obliged to return the gift along with the goods to the seller.
+If a gift is provided alongside the goods to the Buyer, a gift agreement between the Seller and the Buyer shall be concluded with a condition subsequent that if the Buyer withdraws from the Purchase Agreement, the gift agreement regarding such a gift shall no longer be effective and the Buyer shall be obliged to return the gift along with the goods to the Seller.

 5.12.
-In the event that the buyer paid funds in cash when receiving the goods, the buyer expressly agrees that upon withdrawal from the purchase agreement, the seller shall send to the buyer the amount via a bank transfer.
+In the event that the Buyer paid in cash when receiving the goods, the Buyer expressly agrees that upon withdrawal from the Purchase Agreement, the Seller shall send to the Buyer the amount via a bank transfer.

 5.13.
-In the event that a payment was made using a gift certificate, the user expressly agrees that the return of the funds is done via credit that will be issued by the vendor at the store or sent to the email address of buyer.
+In the event that the payment was made using a gift certificate, the Buyer expressly agrees that the return of the funds is done via credit that will be issued by the Seller at the store or sent to the email address of the Buyer.

-5.14 In the event of withdrawal from the agreement, the buyer shall bear the costs associated with the return of the goods, and with regard to an agreement concluded via remote means of communication, then also the costs for the return of the goods, if such goods cannot be returned due to their nature by post.
+5.14 In the event of withdrawal from the Purchase Agreement, the Buyer shall bear the costs associated with the return of the goods, and with regard to a Purchase Agreement concluded via remote means of communication, then also the costs for the return of the goods, if such goods cannot be returned due to their nature by post.